Macroeconomic performance and outlook

 Challenges in building an efficient yield curve

 - Illiquid and fragmented money market

 - Very narrow investor base

 Banks and economic agents participating in the Treasury Bill auction must fill in bidding forms according to the pre-established subscription form template.
 Bidders must specify for the desired maturity, the nominal value in maximum tranches of MRU 20 Million and the proposed rate per tranche differentiated by at least 2 basis points (0.02%).
 A participant may submit several bids for the same maturity and may make proposals on several maturity bands.
 Bids must be sent to the BCM in a sealed envelope, bearing the subscriber's address and contact details, no later than the deadline mentioned in the invitation to bid.

 Treasury bill auctions take place on Tuesdays and the date of settlement on Thursdays.
 Treasury bills are settled for their net value after deducting the face value of the interest amounts.
 Subscribers shall be responsible for the settlement on the date indicated in the bid invitation notice of any accepted bid that they have submitted on their own behalf or on behalf of a client and shall be held liable in the event of non-payment.

 Interest on Treasury bills is taxed under the IRCM at the rate of 10% according to the recent Finance Law in force .

 |Fitch||No rating||No outlook|

 |Standard and Poor's||No rating||No outlook|

 There are no intermediaries between Mauritania Treasury and the investors.
-Physical and legal persons of Mauritanian nationality may submit bids on auctions.
-However, they are required to hold a bank account in a resident bank in Mauritania or the BCM, and a treasury securities account at the BCM.
+Natural and legal persons of Mauritanian nationality may bid for the auction.
+However, they are required to have a bank account with a bank domiciled in Mauritania or a bank account with BCM and a treasury securities account with BCM.